ianto-cannon/spinning_drop/README.md

 - $\psi$ is the interface angle (or angle of inclination).
 This is the angle the tangent to the drop profile makes with the axis of rotation.
 It starts at $\psi=0$ at the tip and approaches $\psi=\pi$ at the far pole (if the drop closes).
 - $R_{\text{tip}}$ is the radius of curvature at the starting point (the tip of the drop).
 This value is the *shooting parameter* that must be adjusted to find a drop with its centre of mass on axis.
 - $z$ is the distance from the rotation axis.
-- $r$ is the distance from polar axis of of the drop.
+- $r$ is the distance from the polar axis of the drop.

 ## Requirements
 * Python 3.x